knative/serving/docs/setting-up-a-docker-registry.md

 that you at least have installed `go`, set `GOPATH`, and put `$GOPATH/bin` on your `PATH`).

-It currently only contains instructions for [Google Contianer Registry (GCR)](https://cloud.google.com/container-registry/), but you should be able to use any Docker registry.
+It currently only contains instructions for [Google Container Registry (GCR)](https://cloud.google.com/container-registry/), but you should be able to use any Docker registry.